Wenatchee Crimes and Skate Park

 turning on to Plum Street, the 16-year-old attacked, kicking and

-punching the man while the 17-year-old filmed the beating, the prosecutor said.
+punching the man while the 17-year-old filmed the beating, the

 The victim told police after the attack that he had been harassed